 And there are other issues that make this topic hard to study.
 For example, if fluoridation is a risk factor, is the type of fluoride used important?
 Also, is there a specific level of fluoride above which the risk is increased, or a certain amount of time or an age range during which a person would need to be exposed?

 Osteosarcoma is a rare cancer.
-Only about 400 cases are diagnosed in children and teens each year in the United States.
-This means it can be hard to gather enough cases to do large studies.
+Only about 500 osteosarcomas are diagnosed in children and teens each year in the United States.
+This can make it hard to gather enough data to do large studies.
 Smaller studies can usually detect big differences in cancer rates between 2 groups, but they might not be able to detect small differences.
 If fluoride increased the risk only slightly, it might not be picked up by these types of studies.

 Small studies by themselves might not provide the answers, but taken as a whole they tend to have more weight.
-Several systematic reviews over the past 25 years have looked at all of the studies published on this subject.
+Several systematic reviews over the past few decades have looked at all of the studies published on this subject.